-43. Mobile Technology (also refer to ICT e-safety policy)
+43. Mobile Technology (also refer to ICT onlinesafety policy)

-Staff working within the EYFS must not use mobile phones whilst they are working with the children except in the case of an emergency.
+Staff working within the EYFS must not use mobile phones or any electronic devices with imaging and sharing capabilities whilst they are working with the children.

 When taking photographs of the children within the EYFS, only school cameras or iPads may be used.